Omaima-Q/Net_practice_42/Netpractice_2.md

 A subnet mask is used to divide an IP address into two parts.
 One part identifies the host (computer), the other part identifies the network to which it belongs.
 To better understand how IP addresses and subnet masks work, look at an IP address and see how it's organized.

+## IP addresses: Networks and hosts

+An IP address is a 32-bit number.
+It uniquely identifies a host (computer or other device, such as a printer or router) on a TCP/IP network.

+IP addresses are normally expressed in dotted-decimal format, with four numbers separated by periods, such as **192.168.123.132**.
+To understand how subnet masks are used to distinguish between hosts, networks, and subnetworks, examine an IP address in binary notation.